jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Saving and Restoring Layouts
-By default layouts **save automatically** when changes are made in the grid
+By default layouts **save automatically** when any relevant changes are made in the grid.

 To avoid this behaviour set the property `autoSaveLayouts` to **false** in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#autosavelayouts).
 When this happens, a Save button will be visible in the Layout toolbar.